What is the application procedure?

 Are there toilets?

-As a stallholder you are welcome to use the toilets within the Gym Beans cafe in the Body Management gym on Alexandra Road.
+As a stallholder you are welcome to use the toilets within the Market Hall on Alexandra Road.

 Where can I unload and pack up?